 Jealousy is close related to the feeling of being afraid to loose something.
 Maybe even something you do not have yet.
 If you are jealous, you are feeling envy in a way that also includes anxiety.
 An example can be a rider who has won all competitions and you are afraid to lose your sponsors to her perhaps because you have had a bad season.

 So there are two terms that are quite similar.
 In this article we have decided to use the word jealousy from now on.

 TWO TYPES OF JEALOUSY

 The neurologist Sigmund Freud distinguishes between two types of jealousy.
-For him it all comes down to love.
+From his point of view it all comes down to love.
 We (at Malgré Tout Media) have tried to transfer this emotion into the equestrian sport.

 The ordinary jealousy is where you compete against someone – mostly in your own mind.
 But perhaps also through your words.
 For example, you might think: “Damn, why did she get such a high score in that dressage test when I did not!?” or say to your horse: “I wish we had won that rosette.”
 Here you might be afraid of losing your horse or trainer because you know deep down that you may have to buy a new horse or change coach in orde to reach the top.

 The projected jealousy is when you transfer the jealousy to the person you are, logically enough, jealous of.
 An example can be that you say: “She probably has a sponsor paying everything for her”.
 You say this because you, deep down, wish you were in her shoes.
 The projected jealousy can be an end to your own goals and dreams.